Know the real deal behind hydrogen peroxide and its uses.

 No need to endure the smell of bleach on your precious white clothes.
 A cup of hydrogen peroxide to your washer before adding your clothes and water will help whiten your clothes.
-It can also remove stains from sweat, food, grass, and even blood.
+It can also remove sweat, food, grass, and even blood stains.

-For underarm stains, 1:1:1 ratio of water, hydrogen peroxide and baking soda will do the trick.
+For underarm stains, a 1:1:1 ratio of water, hydrogen peroxide, and baking soda will do the trick.
 Apply the mixture on the stain with a small toothbrush and leave for 30 minutes.
-Give it a final scrub before washing or tossing in the machine.
+Give it a final scrub before washing or tossing it in the machine.

 Clean, sanitize and disinfect your washing machines.
-All the gunk, excess detergent and fabric softener will accumulate over time and cause mold and mildew growth.
+All the gunk, excess detergent, and fabric softener will accumulate over time and cause mold and mildew.
 Once a month, pour 2 cups of hydrogen peroxide before running a hot water cycle to ensure your machines are free from germs.

 Safety and Precautions

-Hydrogen peroxide is a strong disinfectant that is safe to use even to disinfect kids’ and pets’ toys.
-Remember that when the fizz is out, it’s time to toss it out.
+Hydrogen peroxide is a strong disinfectant that is safe even to disinfect kids’ and pets’ toys.
+Remember that it’s time to toss it out when the fizz is out.

-The fizzing is an indication that it is still working and doing its purpose.
-Keep out of reach of children because swallowing can cause mouth blisters, nausea and vomiting.
+The fizzing indicates that it is still working and doing its purpose.
+Keep out of reach of children because swallowing can cause mouth blisters, nausea, and vomiting.

 Always follow instructions on the label to avoid accidents.
-If you experience anything unusual after hydrogen peroxide use, immediately consult a healthcare professional.
+Immediately consult a healthcare professional if you experience anything unusual after hydrogen peroxide use.

 You Don’t Want To Do The Cleaning?

-If you want to spare yourself from cleaning your home, call our team.
+Call our team if you want to spare yourself from cleaning your home.
 At Helping Hands Cleaning Services, we provide excellent cleaning services.
 Our professional cleaning experience has earned us the trust of many clients.
-With our years of consistent outstanding services, you’ll be in good hands.
+With our years of consistently outstanding services, you’ll be in good hands.